ironsketch/edurange-server/app/controllers/README.md

    - Demote an instructor to a student
    - Create a new student group
    - Remove a student group
-   - Add a user to a studnet group
+   - Add a user to a stubnet group
    - Remove a user from a student group

  - application_controller.rb: Base controller for all other controllers.
-   - Has helper method nat_instance (Don't know what this does yet)
+   - Has helper method nat_instance (Marked for refactoring)
    - Private
-     - Nat instance (Don't know what this does yet)
+     - Nat instance (Marked for refactoring)
      - User not authorized alert method and reirect to referrer root path
      - Authenticate Admin when logging in
      - Authenticate Instructor when logging in